A paradox of the Navier-Stokes turbulence: Sensitivity dependence of DNS results on time-step

-The Navier-Stokes turbulence described above is solved by means of the traditional direct numerical simulation (DNS) \cite{Orszag1970, She1990Nature, MoinARFM1998, Scardovelli1999ARFM,Huang2022JFM} using the double-precision for all data, the fourth-order Runge-Kutta method with the time-step $\Delta t \in [0.0001, 0.002]$ for time integration, and the Fourier spectral method with the $3/2$ rule for dealiasing on the same uniform mesh $N_x\times N_z =1024\times1024$.
+The Navier-Stokes turbulence described in Section 1 is predicted by traditional direct numerical simulation (DNS) \cite{Orszag1970, She1990Nature, MoinARFM1998, Scardovelli1999ARFM,Huang2022JFM} using double-precision arithmetic for all data, a fourth-order Runge-Kutta method with time-step $\Delta t \in [0.0001, 0.002]$ for time integration, and {a} Fourier pseudo-spectral method with the $3/2$ rule for dealiasing on the same uniform mesh $N_x\times N_z =1024\times1024$.
 The corresponding spatial resolution is sufficiently fine that the horizontal (maximum) grid spacing is less than the Kolmogorov scale, as previously verified by Pope~\cite{pope2001turbulent}.
-Besides, we emphasize that the so-called Courant-Friedrichs-Lewy (CFL) condition, i.e. Courant number $<1$, is always satisfied for all simulations given by different time-step $\Delta t$ and various values of $\beta$ reported in this letter.
-Therefore, from the traditional viewpoint of DNS, all of our DNS results are reliable and can be regarded as benchmark solutions.
+In all of our simulations, the Courant-Friedrichs-Lewy (CFL) condition, i.e., Courant number $<1$, is satisfied by suitable selection of the time-step $\Delta t$.
+Therefore, from the traditional viewpoint of DNS, all of our DNS results are reliable and thus can be regarded as ``benchmark solutions''.